serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/EmailAddressEditorAttribute.md

 # EmailAddressEditorAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that the target property should use a "EmailAddress" editor.
+Indicates that the target property should use an "EmailAddress" editor.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]